Morde-Ashwini/Adversarial-Learning/README.md

 ![image](https://github.com/Morde-Ashwini/Adversarial-Learning/assets/122468278/c2c6f7a5-aeb4-4d4f-aa02-fc1e102a16af)

-For Results of 33% and 99% probability of Synonym Replacement, please chnage the parameter zero_division to 33 and 99 respectively in the code.
+For Results of 33% and 99% probability of Synonym Replacement, please chnage the parameter SYNONYM_PROB to 33 and 99 respectively in the code.

 ## Authors